simonhearne/webperfninja/_posts/2015-08-10-be-mindful-with-modernizr.md

 </figure>

 Note that the bulk of the time spent on this script is in one function - s.csstransforms3d.
 Following the stack you can see that this function causes a style recalculation.
 A quick bit of digging into the Modernizr source identifies the cause.
-The script injects an element and then uses functions offsetLeft and offsetHeight to test whether a CSS 3D transform has worked on the enjected element:
+The script injects an element and then uses functions offsetLeft and offsetHeight to test whether a CSS 3D transform has worked on the injected element:

 {% highlight javascript %}
 tests['csstransforms3d'] = function() {